 I generally consider insider ownership to be a good thing.
 However, on some occasions it makes it more difficult for other shareholders to hold the board accountable for decisions.

-Our information suggests that insiders own more than half of Ossen Innovation Co Ltd. This gives them effective control of the company.
-That means they own US$9m worth of shares in the US$13m company.
-That’s quite meaningful.
-Most would be pleased to see the board is investing alongside them.
-You may wish todiscover (for free) if they have been buying or selling.
+Our information suggests that insiders own more than half of Ossen Innovation Co., Ltd..
+This gives them effective control of the company.
+So they have a US$8.9m stake in this US$13m business.
+It is good to see this level of investment.
+You can check here to see if those insiders have been buying recently.

 General Public Ownership